-I have been regularly sharing my own experiences using WordPress plugins to run this business blog to help you make your own website more social media optimized, SEO friendly, and even help convert more of your visitors into new leads.
-I say “website” because WordPress is not just for blogs: As a CMS or Content Management System, it is estimated that WordPress powers 35% of all websites on the Internet.
+I have been regularly sharing my own experiences using WordPress plugins to run this business blog to help you make your own website more social media optimized and SEO friendly.
+My goal in sharing is also to help you convert more of your visitors into new leads.
+I say “website” because WordPress is not just for blogs; as a CMS or Content Management System, it is estimated that WordPress powers 35% of all websites on the Internet.

-Those of us running WordPress websites often wonder what type of plugins and tools are useful for making our jobs easier without overloading the site itself.
-After all, it’s a well-known fact that too many plugins can slow down our websites.
+Those of us running WordPress websites often wonder what type of plugins and tools are useful for making our jobs easier without overloading our sites themselves.
+After all, it’s a well-known fact that too many plugins can slow down a website.
 At the extreme end of the spectrum, slow websites annoy our viewers and potential customers while they wait seemingly forever to read our content.
-But sometimes the issues aren’t as obvious.
+Sometimes the issues aren’t as obvious as overusing premium plugins.

 In particular, we must worry that slowed websites will do poorly on Google rankings.
 As the old saying goes, if your website’s on page two of Google search, it’s effectively buried.
-On the other hand, some plugins are important to our ability to keep the site running well.
+That being said, some plugins are indispensable to keep a site running smoothly.
 Knowing the balance between too much and too little is key to having a fast-loading, attractive website that keeps customers interested.

 “In my world, if you really care about SEO, you need to care about how fast your pages load.
 Speed may not be the most important ranking factor, but it’s a factor nonetheless.
 As long as Google’s search algorithm remains a mystery, you’ll never know what type of optimization tipped your site from page 3 to page 1.
 For some sites, faster pages could be that tipping point.”